aawaheed/magic/backend/files/misc/common-startup-files/default-files/create-embed-script.md

 6. start - The “starting” color of the background.
 Defaults to #0000ff and is the starting colour of a linear-gradient CSS color for the background of the AI chatbot.
 7. end - The “ending” color of the background.
 Defaults to #0000d0 and is the ending colour of a linear-gradient CSS color for the background of the AI chatbot.
 8. link - The text color of hyperlinks inside the chat window.
 9. theme - The name of your theme / css / skin.
-Defaults to 'modern-bubbles'.
+Use 'modern-bubbles' as your default value here.
+   - If the user wants to use another theme than modern-bubbles, you can check if the theme exists using your 'list-chatbot-themes' function.
 10. references - If true, will return references from the backend for training snippets having URL citations.
 Defaults to false.
 Defaults to false.
 11. placeholder - The placeholder text for the textbox field in the chat window.
 Defaults to 'Write your question here ...'.
 12. position - Positioning of the chatbot button and window.
 Must be either “right” or “left”.
 Defaults to right.
 13. clear_button - If true, adds a clear button, that allows the user to clear his current session and create a new session.
 Defaults to false.
 14. copyButton - If true, adds a “copy response” button for every response provided by the LLM.
 Defaults to false.
 15. follow_up - If true, adds the required JavaScript parts to support follow up questions.
 Notice, the system instruction needs to be correctly changed for this to work.
-Defaults to true.
-Defaults to true.
+Use true unless user tells you something else.
 16. new_tab - If true, opens up all hyperlinks in a new browser tab.
 Defaults to false.
 17. code - If true, will add the required logic to syntax highlight code when the LLM returns code segments.
 Defaults to false.
 18. animation - Allows for referencing an animation CSS selector.
 Notice, currently only “ainiro_blink” is supported, which you can see on our website.
 Defaults to null.